NoeOz/ego-sum/README.md

-# ego-sum is a simple profolio App of myself
+# Simple profolio App of myself
-Simple profolio App with a little part of animations
+This repo contains a simple profolio app with a little part of animations

 You can visit my snack in expo snack 😶‍🌫️: https://snack.expo.dev/@git/github.com/NoeOz/ego-sum?platform=android